meetdave3/vercel-mongodb-rest-api/README.md

 #### Serverless REST API in Node.js with Zeit Now

 ### Support
++ You will need the Now CLI to run this project.
+(Refer: https://zeit.co/download)
 + Currently the API supports GET, PUT, POST, DELETE methods on `/api/index`.
 + With the help of these 4 endpoints, CRUD operations can be performed on any given Mongodb database collection.
-+ The REST API, by default, is protected with **Basic Authentication** (HTTP header where we add 'username:password' encoded in base64.)
++ The REST API, is protected with **Basic Authentication** (HTTP header where 'username:password' is encoded in base64.)
-+ mongodb_uri, username & password must be added to the secrets / env variables.
++ Secrets must be added to the secrets & env variables before starting off.
 (Refer: https://zeit.co/docs/v2/build-step#adding-secrets).
 + The HTTP header auth username & password is matched to the username and password provided in the secrets.
-+ You will need the Now CLI to run this project.
-(Refer: https://zeit.co/download)

 ### Usage
 + To get started you will need
   + MongoDB connection uri to connect to your database.
-  + username and password (defined in the secrets).
-This is used to authenticate the REST API requests.
+  + username and password (pre-defined in the secrets).
+This is used to authenticate all incoming API requests.

 + Install the dependencies ***yarn***